 Foundation, Elective and Concentration Courses

-Each module allows participants to build a broad base of expertness in clinical research and then overlay specialized information in their concentration of either Advanced Epidemiology or Clinical Trials.
-Both concentrations require participants to take the foundation courses and their choice of elective courses.
+Each module allows participants to build a broad base of expertness in clinical research and then overlay specialized information by choosing two electives from choices: Secondary Analysis of Clinical Trials, Genetic Epidemiology, Machine Learning, or Advanced Clinical Trials.
+Electives require participants to take the foundation courses and their choices of elective courses.

 Program Modules